GeorgeDavila/business_demos/README.md

 # AI for Phishing Detection
-See complete implementation in the image below
+See complete implementation in the image below.
+The 1st email tried is a normal email.
+The 2nd is spam but not an outright phishing attempt.
+The 3rd is a blatant phishing and/or scam attempt.
 ![Alt Text](cynet_example1.png)

 See quick demo here: